Fab2bprog/Radinus/README.md

 Radinus is free software that was developed with the Windev development tool from PCSoft.
 The use of this source code, its modification and its compilation requires at least possession of a Windev PCSoft license in version 28 or higher.

+Radinus 1.5.3
+- Added a switch to filter operations, planned and committed to statistics

+Radinus 1.5.2
+- Various bug fixes and code optimizations

+Radinus 1.5.1
+- Various bug fixes and code optimizations

+Radinus 1.5
+- Added the ability to duplicate a transaction.
+- Added management of recurring transactions.

 Radinus 1.4.1
 - Various code optimizations.